 Readings, reports, and discussions on different aspects of American culture.
 Topics and instructors will change each time the course is offered.
 May be repeated once for credit.

-The class will approach the study of the United States or the Americas from a hemispheric, transnational, or global perspective, with significant reading, writing, and fieldwork for each participating student.
-May be repeated once for credit when topic differs for a maximum of 6 credit hours.
+Issues and methods in the study of the United States or the Americas from a hemispheric, transnational, or global perspective including directed research on relevant topics.
+May be repeated once for credit when topic differs for a maximum of 8 credit hours.

 - AMST-G 751 Seminar in American Studies (3-4 cr.)